Takeaways from Donald Trump’s testimony at the E. Jean Carroll defamation trial - Local News 8

 The text messages are key to the defense’s strategy of trying to show that Carroll has exaggerated her claims.
 In the first trial, Martin said she was having issues with Carroll at the time she sent the messages and later felt bad about it.

 Martin testified on Carroll’s behalf in the first trial, recalling how her friend confided in her about an altercation with Trump shortly after it happened, telling her, “You won’t believe what happened to me the other night” before repeatedly saying, “Trump attacked me.”
-The judge did not allow any of that testimony to be repeated today; her testimony was limited to the discussions with Carroll involving security.
+The judge did not allow any testimony from Martin about that or Carroll’s rape allegations against Trump based on pretrial rulings.

 Carroll’s lawyers play the tapes

-Carroll’s attorneys also played videos for the jury in which Trump attests to his personal wealth and another where the former president disparaged Carroll and denied knowing the writer.
+Carroll’s attorneys also played videos for the jury from a recent Trump media appearance and a deposition from this case in which Trump attests to his personal wealth and another where the former president disparaged Carroll and denied knowing the writer.

 One video came from an April 13, 2023, deposition in his separate civil fraud case over Trump’s alleged inflation of the value of his New York properties and other assets.
 In another deposition video from this case, one of Carroll’s attorneys asks Trump whether it was fair to call him a “real estate tycoon” in the 1990s, to which he answered yes.